tezos/tezos/docs/whitedoc/michelson.rst

 A Michelson program receives as input a single element stack containing an input value and the contents of a storage space.
-It must return a single element stack containing an output value and the new contents of the storage space.
+It must return a single element stack containing aa output value a list of internal operations, and the new contents of the storage space.
 Alternatively, a Michelson program can fail, explicitly using a specific opcode, or because something went wrong that could not be caught by the type system (e.g. division by zero, gas exhaustion).

 The types of the input, output and storage are fixed and monomorphic, and the program is typechecked before being introduced into the system.